Pascal (programming language): Other variants

-Super Pascal is a variant that added non-numeric labels, a return statement and expressions as names of types.
+Super Pascal adds non-numeric labels, a return statement and expressions as names of types.

-TMT Pascal was the first Borland-compatible compiler for 32-bit DOS protected mode, OS/2, and Win32 operating systems.
-The TMT Pascal language was the first one to allow function and operator overloading.
+TMT Pascal was the first Borland-compatible compiler for 32-bit MS-DOS compatible protected mode, OS/2, and Win32.
+It extends the language with function and operator overloading.

-The universities of Wisconsin-Madison, Zürich, Karlsruhe, and Wuppertal developed the Pascal-SC and Pascal-XSC (Extensions for Scientific Computation) compilers, aimed at programming numerical computations.
+The universities of Wisconsin–Madison, Zürich, Karlsruhe, and Wuppertal developed the Pascal-SC and Pascal-XSC (Extensions for Scientific Computation) compilers, aimed at programming numerical computations.
 Development for Pascal-SC started in 1978 supporting ISO 7185 Pascal level 0, but level 2 support was added at a later stage.
 Pascal-SC originally targeted the Z80 processor, but was later rewritten for DOS (x86) and 68000.
 Pascal-XSC has at various times been ported to Unix (Linux, SunOS, HP-UX, AIX) and Microsoft/IBM (DOS with EMX, OS/2, Windows) operating systems.
 It operates by generating intermediate C source code which is then compiled to a native executable.
 Some of the Pascal-SC language extensions have been adopted by GNU Pascal.

 Pascal Sol was designed around 1983 by a French team to implement a Unix-like system named Sol.
 It was standard Pascal level-1 (with parameterized array bounds) but the definition allowed alternative keywords and predefined identifiers in French and the language included a few extensions to ease system programming (e.g. an equivalent to lseek).
 The Sol team later on moved to the ChorusOS project to design a distributed operating system.

-IP Pascal was an implementation of the Pascal programming language using Micropolis DOS, but was moved rapidly to CP/M-80 running on the Z80.
-It was moved to the 80386 machine types in 1994, and exists today as Windows/XP and Linux implementations.
+IP Pascal is an implementation of the Pascal programming language using Micropolis DOS, but was moved rapidly to CP/M-80 running on the Z80.
+It was moved to the 80386 machine types in 1994, and exists today as Windows XP and Linux implementations.
 In 2008, the system was brought up to a new level and the resulting language termed "Pascaline" (after Pascal's calculator).
 It includes objects, namespace controls, dynamic arrays, and many other extensions, and generally features the same functionality and type protection as C#.
 It is the only such implementation that is also compatible with the original Pascal implementation, which is standardized as ISO 7185.